ouladsaidkhadidja/Discor-information-grapper/README.md

 # Discor-information-grapper

-## Overview
+## Explanation :
-This demonstration showcases how malicious QR codes can be used to compromise Discored accounts throught token theft.
+This demonstration shows a **real Discord token grabber** that steals the victim’s session and how malicious QR codes can be used to compromise Discored accounts .
 . purpose:
 educate users and devlopers about:
 - Social engineering risks